tabreturn/tabreturn.github.io/_posts/2019-01-15-processing.py_in_ten_lessons--05-_art_of_the_state.md

   </figcaption>
 </figure>

 If you need to retrieve keys and values, use the `items()` method.
 In the example below, the loop prints a tuple holding the current iteration's key-value pair.
-Because the `items()` method returns both a key and value, you must provide two variable names (between the `for` and the `in` of the statement).
+Because the `items()` method returns both a key and a value, you must include two variable names (between the `for` and `in` of the statement).
 You may name these whatever you like, but the order of assignment is always: key first, value second.

 {% highlight py %}
 for k,v in studentdict.items():